-NPGO is a low frequency signal in sea surface heights over the Northeast Pacific.
-Positive (negative) values of the NPGO are linked with increased (decreased) surface salinities, nutrients, and Chlorophyll-a values in the CCLME (Di Lorenzo et al. 2008).
+The North Pacific Gyre Oscillation (NPGO) is a low frequency signal in sea surface heights over the Northeast Pacific.
+Positive (negative) values of the NPGO are linked with increased (decreased) surface salinities, nutrients, and chl-a values in the CCLME (Di Lorenzo et al. 2008).
 Many NPGO events since 1975 seem to have been more extreme or had a longer duration than those earlier in the time series (Figure OC28).
 Winter and summer trends were very similar with a broad low from 1991 to 1997 and a peak from 1998 to 2004.
-Since 2006, values have been increasing with the past 5 years falling above 1 standard deviation from the mean.
+Since 2006, values have been increasing with the past 5 years falling around or above 1 standard deviation from the mean.
+For 2013, the NPGO remained high and roughly similar to the previous several years.
+This suggests 2013 should have

-Figure OC28.
-North Pacific Gyre Oscillation values (NPGO) from 1950 -2012 during both a. summer and b. winter.
+Figure OC 28.
+North Pacific Gyre Oscillation values (NPGO) from 1950-2013 for monthly, winter and summer means.
+For the monthly NPGO the blue line shows a running annual average.